Corporate Governance Structure and Initiatives | Structure

 The main activities of the Internal Audit Division are verifying and evaluating the status of employees’ execution of duties and the efficacy (and status of operation) of internal control systems, and reporting to the Audit and Supervisory Committee.
 When needed, division members also accompany selected Audit and Supervisory Committee members and carry out on-site audits of offices and subsidiaries inside and outside Japan.

 Corporate Management Council (Convened 13 times in the year ended March 31, 2022)Implementation

 Supporting the Board of Directors’ decisions

-The Corporate Management Council (chaired by the Representative Director and Chairman of the Board) is composed of six internal directors and, in principle, is convened several days before a meeting of the Board of Directors, or whenever necessary.
+The Corporate Management Council (chaired by the Representative Director and Chairman of the Board) is composed of eight internal directors and, in principle, is convened several days before a meeting of the Board of Directors, or whenever necessary.

 In addition to meeting to carry out preliminary deliberations of Board of Directors agenda items, it also deliberates other important items.

 (Convened 12 times in the year ended March 31, 2022)Implementation

 Capcom utilizes a Corporate Officer System.
 In addition to clarifying the roles and responsibilities of directors focused on management and corporate officers focused on business execution, the system boosts management efficiency by allowing officers to swiftly execute business following instructions from executive directors regarding important matters determined at the Board of Directors.